Alfred Ehrenreich: By-products

 In addition to a tannery at Tyler Street, Newark, New Jersey, the Ocean Leather Company had reclaiming plants in Morehead City, and Cape Lookout, North Carolina plus Fort Myers and Sanibel Island, Florida.
 These plants handled sharks, rays, porpoises, turtles and other large sea animals that were landed by its fleet of fishing vessels.
 The sharks were caught in large mesh nets that trapped the animals.
-There were other methods used including hooking and underwater explosives, however, it was important not to damage the hide as this reduced its value.
+There were other methods used including hooking and underwater explosives, however, it was important to avoid damaging the hide as this reduced its value.
 There were about twenty other processes to extract by-products from the carcasses including glue, dies, medicine, enzymes, fertilizer, animal feed, oil (from the liver) and the fins that were sold to the Chinese market.
 The meat could also be dried or smoked and sold as food for human consumption.
-Several of the patents for these processes were taken out by Ehrenreich.
+Ehrenreich took out several of the patents for these processes.

 Expansion and southern oceans

 In 1922 Ehrenreich travelled to Europe with his wife and two sons for business reasons and to see his family in Austria and Switzerland.
 In 1923, whilst still in Europe, he applied for a years extension to their passports, informing the American consulate in Vienna that they intended to visit France, Germany, Belgium, Holland, Italy and the British Isles.
 At this same time Ehrenreich was obtaining patents in Europe in anticipation of moving production outside America.
 His third child, daughter Ruth, was born in Vienna on 29 April 1923.
-On the 11 April 1924 in Paris, Ehrenreich was granted a further twelve months extension to his American passport for “Commercial Business” reasons.
+On the 11 April 1924 in Paris, Ehrenreich was granted a further twelve months extension to his American passport for "Commercial Business" reasons.

 Ehrenreich employed fishermen with the expert knowledge for shark hunting and one such was Captain William E. Young (1875-1962) who acted as an operations manager.
-In about 1923 he joined Ehrenreich’s team in Paris and put together an expedition to Djibouti, in French Somaliland, where he helped set up a station for catching and processing sharks.
+In about 1923 he joined Ehrenreich's team in Paris and put together an expedition to Djibouti, in French Somaliland, where he helped set up a station for catching and processing sharks.
 Next he travelled to Australia in 1926 with small team led by Ehrenreich.
 By this time Young was having doubts about Ehrenreich and his conviction regarding shark migration numbers and routes.
 They discussed their differing views and eventually agreed to part company.
 Young remained in Australia for a period but eventually returned to Honolulu, where he set up a business with his brothers.

 Ehrenreich travelled to New Zealand to assess the possibility of setting up a shark fishing and processing station there.
 Nothing came of this so in 1927 he set up a pilot scheme in Carnarvon, Western Australia, leasing a disused meat processing factory from the authorities and calling the operation Marine Products (Australia).
 At about this same time he and his brother were having a factory ship prepared in Antwerp, Belgium.